kw1234/CategoriesProductsAPI/README.md

 **update category details:** do a mongo update based on the categoryId or name<br>
 **update product details:** do a mongo update based on the productID or name<br>

+## Installation

+This app will be hosted so installation is not necessary.

+If installation is truly desired, this app works with MongoCloud as the database.
+The user will have to create a MongoCloud database with two tables, 1) Categories and 2) Products.
+The user will then have to insert/replace/hardcode their credentials and database/collection names into the categoryService.js and productService.js files.
+The app should work locally or on a hosted instance after that.

 ## Using the API

-### Blah (Being updated ... )

-Description: A description of your project follows.
-A good description is clear, short, and to the point.
-Describe the importance of your project, and what it does.

-Table of Contents: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.

-Installation: Installation is the next section in an effective README.
-Tell other users how to install your project locally.
-Optionally, include a gif to make the process even more clear for other people.
+- The API can be accessed at the route http://localhost:8080/categories or http://localhost:8080/products
+- To add an entry to either collection, query the route http://localhost:8080/categories/postData or http://localhost:8080/products/postData
+  - The data being sent in the POST request needs to match the schemas in the above section for the request to be valid
+- To get an entry from either collection, query the route http://localhost:8080/categories/getData or http://localhost:8080/products/getData

+The app should be hosted, so the endpoint in the above section will be changed as needed.

+# LAAALAALALALALAL REMOVE BELOWWWW
-Usage: The next section is usage, in which you instruct other people on how to use your project after they’ve installed it.
+# Usage: The next section is usage, in which you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.